octo-technology/OpenTezos/docs/ligo/language-basics.md

 Pattern matching is similar to the switch construct in Javascript, and can be used to route the program's controled flow based on the value of a variant.
-Consider for example the definition of a power switch that turn on/off a light.
+Consider for example the definition of a power switch that turns on/off a light.

 ```js
 type bit is One | Zero